The History of Ohio, Kentucky and Indiana Haunts

 Both The Haunted Schoolhouse and Laboratory have become legendary in the haunt industry and scare thousands upon thousands of visitors every fall season.
 Tickets were only $2 for The Haunted Laboratory and $3 for The Haunted Schoolhouse in 1981.
 The four story haunt became famous for its massive Tesla Coils, its vertical wind tunnel and its hand crafted scenery and props.
 Almost everything in The Haunted Schoolhouse and Laboratory is built from the ground up.
-John Elich, owner of The Factory of Terror in Canton, Ohio purchased both The Haunted Schoolhouse and Laboratory in 2016 and he officially takes over in January 2017.
+John Elich, owner of The Factory of Terror in Canton, Ohio purchased both The Haunted Schoolhouse and Laboratory in 2016 and he officially took over in January 2017.
 In the summer of 2018, The Haunted Schoolhouse and Laboratory would debut their 60 minute Escape Rooms which was simply known as Escape Akron.

 The majority of people had a positive view of haunts in 1982.
 Most felt that it was good clean fun.
 But a Portsmouth, Ohio psychologist thought differently.
 On September 16th, 1982 an article titled “The Dangers of Haunted Houses” was published in the Cincinnati Enquirer.
 Dr. John K. McHenry visited a local Jaycees Haunted House 2 years ago and was shocked by what he saw.
 He said that the scenes of chainsaw butchery and mayhem were so realistic that it shook him to his core.